 - The standard balance transfer interest rate.
 This is almost certainly not going to be as low as the introductory balance transfer rates on offer for new customers.
 Furthermore, you won't know what your rate is until you go looking for it in your mobile or online banking.

 - A short, possibly non-existent, balance transfer period.
 The length of time the balance transfer rate is made available is likely to be shorter than a balance transfer for new customers.
 It's possible that there is no introductory period whatsoever.

 - A one-off fee.
 You may still have a balance transfer fee to pay.

-These balance transfer variables — and other credit card features — will vary between banks.
+When you compare credit cards, you'll notice that these balance transfer variables — and other credit card features — varies considerably between banks.